-Neurontin is a trade or brand name for the generic gabapentin.
-Other trade names include Gralise, an extended release version of the drug manufactured in the US, and Horizant, a version of gabapentin altered for more bioavailability, which was marketed to treat restless leg syndrome.
+Neurontin is a trade or brand name for the generic drug gabapentin.
+Other trade names include Gralise, an extended-release version of the drug manufactured in the US, and Horizant, a version of gabapentin altered for more bioavailability, which was marketed to treat restless leg syndrome.

 Gabapentin Side Effects

-One of the most concerning side effects of Neurontin is that the drug causes an increase in suicide, suicidal thoughts and violent death as documented in drug studies,1 as reflected in the FDA’s black box warning.
-The drug also causes euphoric effects, which are sometimes compared to heroin or other opiates which can also leave the person in a zombie-like state.
+One of the most concerning side effects of Neurontin is that the drug causes an increase in suicide, suicidal thoughts, and violent death as documented in drug studies,1 and as reflected in the FDA’s black box warning.4 The drug causes euphoric effects, which are sometimes compared to heroin or other opiates which can also leave the person in a zombie-like state.

 Sudden mood changes